ErickDWalker/MTA-Subway-Analysis/README.md

 # Real Estate Development Proposal

-**Overview**: We are approaching luxury building developers with the proposal of using data-driven analytics to aid in the decision of where to build their next development.
+**Overview**: For Project 1 in Metis, groups were asked to utilize MTA Subway traffic data to explore a hypothetical business use case.
+This project is based on the idea of approaching luxury building developers with the proposal of using data-driven analytics to aid in the decision of where to build their next development.

-We will analyze MTA station traffic patterns in combination with looking into key neighborhood characteristics (income, demographics, the presence of other luxury buildings in the area) to make actionable suggestions on where favorable potential building sites could be.
+By analyzing MTA station traffic patterns and key neighborhood characteristics (income, demographics, the presence of other luxury buildings in the area), the aim is to provide actionable insights around potentially favorable building sites.

 **Factors to consider:**
 ---